All Episodes

 I can't believe, you know, gee, Judith Miller, this streamist says all these odd things, but we have it.

-And she says that um it's not an immigration problem, that France's problem with Muslims is because they in France supported our policy in the Middle East.
+And she says that it's not an immigration problem, that France's problem with Muslims is because they in France supported our policy in the Middle East.

-Which means that this happened because the United States supports Israel, and the French are our ally.
+Which means that this happened because the United States supports Israel and the French are our ally.

 This was, in fact, it was on Fox today, Fox and French.

-So the uh question was asked by Brian Kilmead.
+The question was asked by Brian Kilmead.

-He said the message that the terrorists want you to take away, and then many will take is uh grab the Christians, doesn't matter, don't worry about making fun of the Jews, but keep Muhammad out of this.
+He said, the message that the terrorists want you to take away, and many will take, is grab the Christians, doesn't matter.

 That's the message of this attack.